drichardsCFA/cfafs/README.md

-# CFAFS Website - Project Overview & Development Plan
+# CFAFS Website

 ## 🏗️ Project Status: **Foundation Complete - Content & Features In Progress**

-The CFAFS (Central Finance and Assistance Society) website is a modern, full-stack web application built with Next.js, FastAPI, and AI-powered services.
+CFAFS.com is a modern, full-stack web application built with Next.js, FastAPI, and AI-powered services.
 The project has a solid technical foundation and is ready for content completion and feature enhancement.

 ---